christopherbolduc/amazon-in-dashboard/README.md

 - **`mart_amazon_geo_sales`**
   Captures daily sales by style and region (city/state)
   *Not currently used in the dashboard but useful for potential geographic deep-dives*

-Each mart is purpose-built for clarity, performance, and alignment with specific dashboard needs.

 ### Tableau Dashboard Design
 The dashboard connects directly to mart-level SQL views.
 It uses parameter toggles, conditional formatting, annotations, and a narrative summary to guide users through key insights.